UPPS 04.04.37 - The Excellence in Diversity and Inclusion Awards*

 Sr. Reviewer: Chief Diversity Officer and Director, Equity and Access

-These policy statements set forth guidelines for the Excellence in Diversity Awards at Texas State University.
+This policy statement sets forth guidelines for the Excellence in Diversity and Inclusion Awards at Texas State University.

-The Excellence in Diversity Awards program is established to honor university community members and one team for exceptional commitment to diversity at Texas State.
-These awards will recognize and reward faculty and staff members for activities that promote the university’s diversity goals and the impact of those activities.
+The Excellence in Diversity and Inclusion Awards program is established to honor university community members for exceptional commitment to diversity and inclusion at Texas State.
+These awards recognize and reward faculty and staff members for activities that promote the university’s diversity and inclusion goals and the impact of those activities.

-The university will present three awards each year: one to a faculty member, one to a staff member, and the third to a team.
-Individual recipients and the team will receive a $2,500 monetary award (less taxes) and a plaque funded through the Office of Equity and Access.
+* The university will present two awards each year: one to a faculty member and one to a staff member.
+Individual recipients will receive a $2,500 monetary award (less taxes) and a plaque funded through the Equity and Access Committee.
 All nominees will receive a letter from the chief diversity officer and director of Equity and Access congratulating them on their nomination.

 The president will present the awards at the annual fall University Convocation.
 In addition, the chief diversity officer and director of Equity and Access will host a fall reception with the recipients and a guest, nominees, the Equity and Access Committee, and senior academic administrators (President’s Cabinet, Council of Academic Deans, Council of Chairs, officers of Staff Council, officers of Faculty Senate, as well as members of the selection committee).
-The Equity and Access Committee, in consultation with the President’s Office, will also extend an invitation to all individuals, groups and offices that have a diversity-related functional role.
+The Equity and Access Committee, in consultation with the President’s Office, will also extend an invitation to all individuals, groups, and offices that have a diversity and inclusion-related functional role.

-Applying the definition of “diversity” in Section 01.02, the selection committee will use the following criteria to select recipients for the awards:
+Applying the definition of diversity and inclusion in Section 01.02, the selection committee will use the following criteria to select recipients for the awards:

-* nominee’s critical support that assists diversity efforts with our faculty, staff or students (Note: if the nominee’s primary job duties are related to diversity, the selection committee will consider those activities beyond the normal scope of their duties);
+nominee’s critical support that assists diversity and inclusion efforts with our faculty, staff or students (Note: if the nominee’s primary job duties are related to diversity and inclusion, the selection committee will only consider those activities beyond the normal scope of their duties);

-* nominee’s sustained commitment to diversity through research, programs, services, activities, new initiatives, etc. (Note: if the nominee’s primary job duties are related to diversity, the selection committee will consider those activities beyond the normal scope of their duties); and
+* nominee’s sustained commitment to diversity and inclusion through research, programs, services, activities, new initiatives, etc. (Note: if the nominee’s primary job duties are related to diversity and inclusion, the selection committee will only consider those activities beyond the normal scope of their duties); and

 nominee’s commitment to university values as reflected by a record of compliance with university policies.